swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

 `async let` is similar to a `let`, in that it defines a local constant that is initialized by the expression on the right-hand side of the `=`.
 However, it differs in that the initializer expression is evaluated in a separate, concurrently-executing child task.
+The child task beginning running as soon as the `async let` is encountered.
 On normal completion, the child task will initialize the variables in the `async let`.

 Because the main body of the function executes concurrently with its child tasks, it is possible that `makeDinner` will reach the point where it needs the value of an `async let` (say, `veggies`) before that value has been produced.
 To account for that, reading a variable defined by an `async let` is treated as a potential suspension point, and therefore must be marked with `await`.
 When the expression on right-hand side of the `=` of an `async let` can throw an error, that thrown error can be observed when reading the variable, and therefore must be marked with some form of `try`.
 The task will suspend until the child task has completed initialization of the variable (or thrown an error), and then resume.